uberVU/frontend-internship-homework/README.md

 document.
 There can't be 2 documents with different types being shared to the same person.

+To know if a collaborator can handle a certain type of document you'll have to look what documents they currently have access to.
+There won't be cases where you'll receive collaborators that don't belong to any document.

 Enhance the functions above so that a collaborator is marked as fully selected if has access to all of the documents of the type it knows how to handle.
 Consequently, a collaborator is marked as partially checked if they only have